mhujer/blog.martinhujer.cz/source/_posts/2018/2018-11-26-best-phpstorm-plugins-for-symfony-development.md

 ---
 title: Best PhpStorm plugins for Symfony development
-short: List of my favourite PhpStorm plugins for developing Symfony applications and two usefull tips for Symfony plugin configuration.
+short: List of my favourite PhpStorm plugins for developing Symfony applications and two useful tips for Symfony plugin configuration.
+showPhpTrainingAd: true
 ---

 I've been using PhpStorm for quite a while and I'm still surprised now and then when it suggests an auto-completion for something I thought that's not possible.